The Centre for Student Counselling

 How to manage stress and overcome avoidance.

-inform them you would like to join the group:
+inform us that you would like to join a group.

 Asking for help is never shameful.
 In the most extreme cases, it can

 help save a life.
 When struggling, talk to friends, family or someone

 who will listen.
 Alternatively, contact our Centre for Student